-A. Whenever an employee sustains an injury or disability arising out of and in the course of Authority employment requiring medical treatment, the employee shall obtain such treatment pursuant to the appropriate California Labor Code sections.
+A. Whenever an employee sustains an injury, illness or disease or disability arising out of and in the course of Authority employment requiring medical treatment, the employee shall obtain such treatment pursuant to the appropriate California Labor Code sections.

-As reflected in SOP HR.04.13 "All employee injuries and illnesses must be evaluated to the local standard of care.
+As reflected in SOP HR.04.13, for initial treatment of a life-threatening injury or illness, call 911 or transport the employee to a local emergency room.
+"All employee injuries and illnesses must be evaluated to the local standard of care.
 Any OCFA employee presenting to an OCFA firefighter (EMT or Paramedic) with an injury or signs/symptoms of an illness must be addressed as per local Emergency Medical Services (EMS) policy and the injured/ill employee becomes a patient as defined by OC EMS Policy 390.15.
 An assessment will be performed, a patient care record will be completed, and treatment and transport determined using OC EMS policies and procedures.

-For initial treatment of a non-critical injury, the employee may be taken to an occupational clinic (Risk Management approved list) with the OCFA Medical Provider Network (MPN).
-An employee may see a personal physician if they have filed a Pre-designation of Personal Physician form with Risk Management prior to the injury/illness.
+For initial treatment of a non-critical injury, the employee may be taken to an occupational clinic (Risk Management approved list) within the OCFA Medical Provider Network (MPN).
+An employee may see their personal physician if they have filed a Pre-designation of Personal Physician form with Risk Management prior to the injury/illness.